aprsworld/camAcquire/README.md

 usermod -a -G video aprs
 ```

+Note that if running interactively, you will need to logout and log back in before the user is actually added to the video group.

 ## Requirements

-PHP is required.
+PHP (CLI version) and ImageMagick are required.
+Install with:
+`sudo apt-get install imagemagick php-cli`

 We use short open tags which must be set in `php.ini`.

-ImageMagick is required for image manipulation.
-Install with `sudo apt-get install imagemagick`.

 ## actions.pre/ and actions.post/ directories